terraform-aws-modules/terraform-aws-eventbridge/examples/with-schedules/README.md

-# EventBridge Lambda & Scheduler Schedules Example
+# EventBridge Scheduler with Schedule Groups Example

-Configuration in this directory creates EventBridge resource configuration including an Lambda service.
+Configuration in this directory creates EventBridge Scheduler resources which triggers Lambda Function.

 ## Usage